 Shelter has been formed by two giant granite boulders – the larger one leaning over the somewhat smaller one and forming a wedge-shaped gap between.
 This gap is up to 6.7 m high and 4.7 m deep.
-It provides deep shade what certainly has helped to preserve the valuable artwork.
+It provides a deep shade which certainly has helped to preserve the valuable artwork.

 Values of history

 This cave seems to be well known to people well before the painting appeared in it – thus, for example, it has been used by Shiva ascetics around the 4th – 6th century AD.
 Their object of worship was Mukhalinga (Mukha Linga) – linga with four faces of Shiva, still located in Sitabinji.
-This Mukhalinga is referred in nearby inscriptions – these inscriptions serve as a proof that Shaivaism was dominant in Orissa already by the 5th century AD.
+This Mukhalinga is referred in nearby inscriptions – these inscriptions serve as a proof that Shaivaism was dominant in Odisha already by the 5th century AD.

-The site contains fragments of brick from unidentified structure as well – these remnants contain Pali inscriptions.
+The site contains fragments of brick from an unidentified structure as well – these remnants contain Pali inscriptions.
 There are reported finds of Kushan coins and soapstone figurine as well – thus once upon a time Sitabinji may have been a lively and active place.

 Not too far from this site there are rock shelters with much older drawings from Mesolithic period.
-This artwork sometimes is referred as "paintings of Sitabinji" as well.
+This artwork sometimes is referred to as “paintings of Sitabinji” as well.